 Popular search terms for this article:

-first hour of the day, first hour, the first hour of the day, what is the first hour of the day, first hour of work day, What is the firsthour in the morning?, what is the first hour of morning?, what is the first and last hour of a day, The Most Awesome 10 Minutes of Your Day Begins Right…, first hour of day
+first hour of the day, first hour, the first hour of the day, what is the first hour of the day, why is the early hour of the day, what is the first hour of morning?, what is the first and last hour of a day, The Most Awesome 10 Minutes of Your Day Begins Right…, first hour of work day, why mornings are the most important part of your day